baldyjohnmichael/RPI-MediaPlayer/README.md

 ### Known Issues
 The keyboard isn't always recognized when you start the application.
 The best way I've found to get control back is to click the mouse a few times and then check to see if the keyboard has regained functionality.

+### Special Thanks
+Special thanks to Github user roiyz.
+Their project https://github.com/roiyz/PiVidBox gave me guidance and inspiration for this project, go check it out!